- Skin Cancer Risks

 What causes skin cancer?

-The exact cause of skin cancer is unknown.
-It appears basal cell skin cancers arise from basaloid cells in the upper layer of the skin.
-Uncontrolled growth of these cells is regulated by other factors in the skin.
-When that regulation is lost, skin cancer cells begin to grow into tumors.
+It appears basal cell skin cancers arise from DNA mutations in the basaloid cells in the upper layer of the skin.
+Many of these early cancers seem to be controlled by natural immune surveillance, which when compromised may permit the development of masses of malignant cells that begin to grow into tumors.

-In squamous cell skin cancers, the tumors arise from a normal cell in the top layer of the skin, the epidermis.
-As with basal cell cancers, these cells are prevented from growing wildly by genetically controlled factors.
-When there is an alteration in the genes that regulate these cells, the control is lost and skin cancers start to grow.
-In many instances, the genes are altered by sunlight exposure.
+In squamous cell cancers, the tumors arise from normal squamous cells in the higher layers of the skin of the epidermis.
+As with basal cell cancers, these cells are prevented from growing wildly by natural mutational repair mechanisms.
+When there is an alteration in these genes or the immune surveillance system that controls it, these skin cancers start to grow.
+In most instances, the genes are altered by ultraviolet exposure.

 What are the different types of skin cancer?